This site is for passionate people chasing divined coffee flavors.

 Making exceptionally good coffee is not easy.
 No one can tell you exactly how to do it.
 For one because coffees are so different.
 Secondly it depends on your equipment and water.
 Not to mention most importantly it depends on your taste preferences.

 So you are better off learning how to try out things … how to evaluate the result and adjust from there … how to navigate.
 That’s why I call this site Coffee Navigated by taste.

 One part is about tasting coffee.
 It is great fun to use your taste sense.
 And it is not that hard to get better at tasting.

+Another part is about roasting coffee.
 Here you also find the podcast Coffee Roasting Navigated

 Some of the text here is discussed with other knowledgeable coffee people, especially Steffen Lav, Bob Werby, Mikkel Malling and Andreas M.